 This report presents Douglas Shire Council's policy for the acquisition of goods and services and adherence to "sound contracting principles" as stipulated in section 104 of the Local Government Act 2009 and section 198 of the Local Government Regulation 2012.
-This policy is required to be re-adopted by Council on an annual basis and to align the policy to future financial years it is represented to Council for adoption for the 2016/17 financial year.
+This policy has to be re-adopted by Council on an annual basis and to align the policy to future financial years it will be represented to Council in June 2016 for adoption for the 2016/17 financial year.